-S7 Table.
-Spearman’s correlation coefficient ρ between the evolved fitness EF and brain complexity ΦMax per condition (Gi).
+Table F. Spearman’s correlation coefficient ρ between the evolved fitness EF and brain complexity ΦMax per condition (Gi).
 Note that weak or non-significant correlation coefficients may be due to small variance in the final evolved fitness values in some conditions.